rgiosa10/crypto-pricing-project/README.md

    2. Once the two webscrapes have been completed and loaded into the `stg_data.csv`, the data is transformed and appended into the `combined_BTC_hist_pricing.csv` file to consolidate all the pricing.
    3. Then the process for loading this data to both `BigQuery` and `Google Cloud Storage` (GCS) is performed. `BigQuery` is used to generate visualizations of the data, and GCS is used to get the file available to ChatGPT.
    4. Once the data is loaded to GCS, a task is created leverage the `Openai API` for ChatGPT where a request is submitted to get a prediction of the closing price of Bitcoin for the following day.
    5. Finally, that result is returned into the Airflow logs, with an email sent to the user with the results.
+For the email I used the `smtplib` to link to a Gmail account.
 Below is a snapshot of an example email sent out:

 <br>